 Taking a selfie with the Mile 0 Marker sign is one of the more iconic things to do while you’re visiting Key West.
 The sign marks the end of the US 1 Highway route that covers 2,370 miles (3,810 km), from Key West all the way to Maine!

-The signs located on the corner of Fleming Street and Whitehead Street, but be prepared for it to be busy.
+The signs are located on the corner of Fleming Street and Whitehead Street, but be prepared for it to be busy.
 If you’d like a photo without the crowds, you’ll need to get up early.

 Discover the Local Cusine With a Food Tour

-Below are two of the most highly rated food tours available in Key West:
+Below are two of the most highly-rated food tours available in Key West:

-Key West: Food Tasting and Cultural Walking Tour – This tour takes you around 6 different restaurants and eateries, to sample 6 different local dishes including seafood, drinks and key lime pie.
+Key West: Food Tasting and Cultural Walking Tour – This tour takes you around 6 different restaurants and eateries, to sample 6 different local dishes including seafood, drinks, and key lime pie.

 Visit the Key West Historic Seaport